 Collect current parameters for yield per recruit calculations for as many stocks as possible.

 Collect projections of changes in those parameters for a given RCP (with uncertainty and, if possible, as a time series).
 How do we approach this if there are no projections for a species/stock?
 Build a model from the estimates that we do have and apply those to stocks is probably the easiest way to do this.
 The functional form of these relationships will likely be important (e.g. a process normal vs. exponentially distributed).

+Based on experimental data we expect: faster juvenile growth, but maturation could possibly occur at similar size, but an earlier age.
+Adult size is smaller, they asymptote at lower Linf and also live shorter.
+It might be hard to have different ages for the two scenarios, but mortality could increase rapidly with older ages in warmer scenario to ensure most fish die off.

 Monte Carlo sampling from projected distributions for population parameters to determine distributions for future yield per recruit.
 How to define a covariance matrix for sampling?
 The changes in natural mortality and growth (for example) probably should not be independent of one another.
 Need a database of observed interactions between population processes.